sq16roy/mongoTest/README.md

 # mongoTest
 # 1
 open the folder in your cmd.
+Run npm install
 # 2
 Run node app
 # 3